-Our collaborators are based at the University of Washington, in national and state governments, and at health care and research organizations across the US and around the world.
-Our team is lead by Dr. Bill Lober, whose background is in emergency medicine and computer engineering, and our staff consists of software developers, system programmers, experts in interaction design/usability and health data system operations, and both graduate and undergraduate students.
+Dr. Bill Lober, who leads our team, has a background in both emergency medicine and computer engineering, .
+Our staff consists of software developers, system programmers, experts in interaction design/usability and health data system operations, and both graduate and undergraduate students.

 mPOWEr A mobile application using photos to enhance post-discharge communication between patients and providers.
 Developed in collaboration with Heather Evans since 2015, patients use mPOWEr as a diary of post-operative healing and a patient-centered communication tool with their care teams.
 Clinicians use mPOWEr as a longitudinal assessment tool for potential surgical wound infections, and as a platform for team communications.

 eSaude Supporting the eSaude community in Mozambique in developing and implementing a Mozambican specific configuration of the OpenMRS EMR software and its integration into a national eHealth architecture.

 OpenELIS Global Open Source Lab Information System implemented in Haiti, Cote d’Ivoire, and Vietnam.
 Approximately 30 sites worldwide

 iSante – Electronic Medical Record A web-based, open source, electronic medical record originally developed for HIV care and extended to primary care and maternal and child health, and deployed broadly in over 80 government facilities in Haiti. (last updated 2011)

 Kenya Health Informatics Wide-spread EMR implementation and extending interoperability using open source tools with other HIS components within the national eHealth Architecture.